mandrews/denv/README.md

 ![denv environment example](https://raw.githubusercontent.com/wiki/mandrews/denv/DENV.gif)

-Data in development environments can be persisted to `$HOME/.local` using Docker volumes.
+Data in development environments can be persisted using Docker volumes.
 To create a new Docker volume, include the volume name as the second argument.
 This can effectively replace [RVM Gemsets](https://rvm.io/gemsets/basics) or [VEnv Virtual Environments](https://docs.python.org/3/library/venv.html).

 **Example**: